SQL Merge Example | Merge Statement In SQL Tutorial

-SQL Merge Statement Tutorial With Example is today’s topic.
-SQL MERGE STATEMENT is the combination of INSERT, UPDATE, and DELETE statement.
+SQL MERGE STATEMENT is the combination of INSERT, UPDATE, and DELETE statements.
 Merge Statement can perform all these operations in our main target table when the source table is provided.
 MERGE is very useful when it comes to loading the data warehouse tables, which can be very large and require the specific actions to be taken when the rows are or are not present.

 SQL Merge Statement

 MERGE <target_table> [AS TARGET] USING <table_source> [AS SOURCE] ON <search_condition> [WHEN MATCHED THEN <merge_matched> ] [WHEN NOT MATCHED [BY TARGET] THEN <merge_not_matched> ] [WHEN NOT MATCHED BY SOURCE THEN <merge_matched> ];

 - Identify the target table which is going to be used in that logic.

 - The next step is to identify the source table which we can use in the logic.

 - The next step is to determine the appropriate search conditions in the ON clause to match the rows.